Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Simulation Study

-In this section we describe simulation of a contagion process on a network in an observational study setting to estimate the effect of an intervention on that process.
-We use this simulation study to investigate the usefulness of our method to adjust for baseline confounding factors in order to reduce both bias and variance of estimates of effects of exposure.
+In this section, we describe simulation of a contagion process on a network in a randomized study setting to estimate the effect of an intervention on that process.
+We use this simulation study to investigate the usefulness of our method to reduce variance of estimates of effects of exposure.
 As before, we assume that individuals are nested within a collection of independent clusters, each with its own contact network structure, and that the outcome of interest arises from a contagion process propagating through network ties.
 We also assume that the intervention will reduce the rate of the contagion by varying amounts.

-We first describe the network generation and the contagious spreading processes as well as the effect of the exposure (or intervention) on the latter.
-We also describe the process by which individuals would be sampled for an observational study.
-To estimate the average exposure effect, we apply the doubly-robust augmented GEE described above and compare results to a standard GEE and the effect of the simulation conditions on them.
+We first describe the network generation for each cluster and the contagious spreading processes as well as the effect of the exposure (or intervention) on the latter.
+To estimate the average exposure effect, we apply the augmented GEE described above and compare results to a standard GEE and the effect of the simulation conditions on their relative efficiencies.

-The structure of our simulation is very general and could apply to many settings, including that of the microfinance intervention study.
-It can also apply to observational studies of interventions, such as vaccines for control of infectious diseases.
-Among the settings that we consider is one that closely matches the characteristics of the microfinance study.
-At the end of this section, we describe the simulation results for this specific setting.

-\subsubsection{Simulated Contact Networks}
+\subsection{Simulated Contact Networks}